lukeachristenson/reversi/README.md

 calls these methods to play its move when the player is an AIPlayer(using the strategy) and the view calls the method through the controller when the player is a HumanPlayer(using mouse and keyboard inputs).

+### HumanPlayer Class
+The HumanPlayer class is a concrete implementation of the IPlayer interface.
+It represents a human player in the game and the methods are just placeholder methods since the human player does not need to call any methods through the controller.

+### AIPlayer Class
+The AIPlayer class is a concrete implementation of the IPlayer interface.
+It represents an AI player in the game and the methods have been implemented to call the methods through the controller to play the move that the AI wants to play according to the strategy it has.

 ### Commmand Line Configurator Commands
 To play Reversi using the main method, use the command-line arguments to customize your game.
 Strategies include human